SayBender/SEFEE/README.md

 The data used to conduct experiments in the paper are proprietary.
 Thus, a sample tensor data is provided in sample.mat.

 Example:
-To run SEFEE tensor experiment, simply open run_SEFEE.m and fix your paths to the required libraries, and then simply run the script:
+To run SEFEE tensor experiment, simply open run_SEFEE.m and fix details speific to your local system (i.e paths,..), and then simply run the script:

 run_SEFEE.m